Code-Institute-Submissions/Data-Visualization/README.md

 - To view this website locally you have to download the entire repository on your machine.
 - Install all the necesary dependencies listed in the requirements.txt file, and run the dashboard.py file.

+# Wireframes

+-The wireframes for this project are located in the wireframes folder in the root of the project.